Michael Broers

-Broers attended the University of St Andrews (MA, 1978) and the University of Oxford (PhD, 1982).
+Broers attended the University of St Andrews (MA, 1978) and the University of Oxford (DPhil, 1982).
+His doctoral supervisor was Richard Cobb.
+Prior to joining Lady Margaret Hall Broers taught at the University of Aberdeen, the University of Leeds and Kalamazoo College.
+At Lady Margaret Hall he served as the college's wine steward and tutor for admissions.

 Broers is the author of several academic books about revolutionary and Napoleonic Europe.
-He won the Grand Prix Napoléon prize, 2006.
-Professor Saul David in The Daily Telegraph wrote that Napoleon: The Spirit of the Age is perhaps the 'finest biography of Napoleon ever written'.
+He won the Grand Prix Napoléon in 2006.
+Professor Saul David in The Daily Telegraph wrote that Napoleon: The Spirit of the Age is perhaps the "finest biography of Napoleon ever written".
+He served as a historical advisor for the 2023 film Napoleon directed by Ridley Scott.

 Broers has contributed to academic journals such as War in History, The Historical Journal and Central European History.
 He is on the editorial boards of the international journal Napoleonica La Revue, "an online review which aims to promote research in the history of the First and Second French Empires".
 Napoleonica La Revue, "published by the Fondation Napoléon, is academic, multidisciplinary, international and peer-reviewed".